JesseEmond/blitz-2025-registration/README.md

 ```
 ([decompiled JS](https://github.com/JesseEmond/blitz-2025-registration/blob/main/disassembled_js/490a918d96484178d4b23d814405ac87/challenge/threats/straight_ahead_threat.decomp.js), [Rust re-implementation](https://github.com/JesseEmond/blitz-2025-registration/blob/a179249c7b6a6c618dab7975739a3f4ee013114f/bot/src/simulation.rs#L115-L124))
 ##### Deer (aka tse_le_fantome_orange_dans_pacman)
 This one's a bit funny.
 Like the internal name implies, this is "y'know, like the orange ghost in Pacman".
-If we [read on the pacman orange ghost Clyde](https://gameinternals.com/understanding-pac-man-ghost-behavior), we learn that it will chase Pacman when they're far apart, but will change its mind once it gets close.
+If we read on [the pacman orange ghost Clyde](https://gameinternals.com/understanding-pac-man-ghost-behavior), we learn that it will chase Pacman when they're far apart, but will change its mind once it gets close.
 Here, the deer will chase us when we're far, and go back to its spawn point when we're too close.

-See it as: go near player, BUT NOT THAT CLOSE!
+See it as: go near player, BUT NOT THAT CLOSE.

 It will check how far it is from the player, via Euclidean distance, to pick its "target":
 - If the distance is <= 6 (player is "close"), target its own spawn point;
 - Else (player is "far"), target the player.

 Then, it will consider its possible directions (`getPossibleDirections()`):
 - If only one is possible, it will just pick that one.
 - Else, it will only consider positions that are not "behind" it, and pick the one that reduces its Euclidean distance to its target the most.
-- For equivalent options (same distance to target), it will favor the order returned by `getPossibleDirections()` (this is because modern JS Array sort is now stable -- our packaged NodeJS has version v18.5.0, which uses V8 version v10.2.154.4, and V8 has only had stable sort [since v7.0](https://v8.dev/blog/array-sort)).
+- For equivalent options (same distance to target), it will favor the order returned by `getPossibleDirections()` (this is because modern JS Array sort is now stable (it wasn't before!?) -- our packaged NodeJS has version v18.5.0, which uses V8 version v10.2.154.4, and V8 has (only!?) had stable sort [since v7.0](https://v8.dev/blog/array-sort)).

 In code:
 ```js